MalteQuandt/OSCPack-Modern/README.md

 1. The Client (**OSCPackHelloWorld_Client**)
 2. The Server (**OSCPackHelloWorld_Server**)

 Replace the \<t> in this guide with the target you would like to construct.
-It can also be replaced with "all", in order to build all targets.

 ### Configure & Generate
 ```cmake